We are each products of three layers of evolution:

 Biological evolution is not moving very quickly at the present time.
 That could change with new genetic engineering technologies, but, for now it’s best to regard our biological natures as fixed.
 The boundaries between our biological and cultural heritages are not always clear, but our biologies are, broadly speaking, responsible for many of our drives and emotions, and at least some aspects of our personalities.
-We can work with our natures, we can fight them, we can work around them (to some degree with recreational and prescription drugs), but we can’t really change them.
-This is true for our species as a whole, and it’s especially true for each of us as individuals.
+We can work with our natures, we can fight them, we can work around them, but it’s very difficult to make lasting changes to our hardware.

 Cultural evolution happens considerably more quickly.
 We were handed a cultural heritage as children, and, despite the fact that we take much of it for granted, this heritage is responsible for much of who we are.
 Reading, writing, counting, scientific methodologies, our calendar, and our clocks are all part of this heritage, as are the kinds of clothing we wear, the kinds of food we eat, our religious beliefs (or lack thereof), our prejudices, and our political policy stances.
 When children absorb their ambient cultural heritage they are generally able to move about both the physical world and the social landscape more effectively.